cap-js/docs/node.js/fiori.md

 cds.drafts.cancellationTimeout=1h
 ```

-### SAP Fiori Elements Mass Edit
+### Bypassing Draft Restrictions

-Mass editing allows users to change multiple objects with the same editable properties without
+It is possible to create or modify active instances directly, without creating a draft first.
+Add this to your cds
-creating drafts for each row.
-Add this to your cds configuration to enable this feature and bypass draft restrictions:
+configuration to enable this feature and bypass draft restrictions:

 ```json
 {